Accelerating Universe from Constraints: The free theory of a constrained scalar

-where $N(t)$ is the lapse, and $a(t)$ is the scale factor.
+where $a(t)$ is the scale factor.
 In addition, we will assume that the scalar field takes a non-vanishing background value $\sigma (t)$.
-To find the equations of motion, we vary the action with respect to the metric to find

-Equivalently, we can substitute the above background values into the action, and vary with respect to the scale factor, lapse, and the scalar field, followed by setting the lapse to unity.
-By varying with respect to the lapse, we find the following constraint:
+The time-time component of Eq.~(\ref{Gmn}) gives the Hamiltonian constraint, or the Friedmann equation in the case of Einstein gravity,

 where the dot denotes the derivative with respect to the (Jordan frame) time.
-By varying with respect to the scale factor, we find:
+The trance of the space-space components of Eq.~(\ref{Gmn}) gives